Cleared and staked out area.

 I should mention that it is important at this stage to have a compass set with declination factored in.
 In North America, you might be off plus/minus 20 degrees from due south if declination isn’t taken into account.

 In a nutshell, the earth’s core is molten iron and it creates a magnetic field that is slowly migrating around.
 The fields created by this molten iron core are in a northern “zone”.
 This is magnetic north which is what your compass will point to whereas the axis the earth spins on is true north.
 Depending on where you live, true north might be east or west of magnetic north.
 Declination is the difference in degrees between true north and magnetic north based on your particular location.
 There are websites dedicated to showing declination for all areas and then it’s simply a matter of finding your particular area with the amount of declination and adding or subtracting those degrees from magnetic north (what the compass points to) to find true north.
 Once you have true north, 180 degrees from that is due south.
 Most compasses have a way to modify and set the declination and many modern GPS units do so automatically or have a user entry.
-This website may help as well.

 Getting back to locating the house, I drove a stake in for the back corner (NE corner) of the house.
 To be the most accurate, I then set my compass right on the top of the stake and used that as a stable platform for siting the next corner (SE corner) due south.
 I didn’t pound any stakes in too deep since they will need a bit of tweaking.
 I ran my 100 foot tape measure and measured the appropriate length for the house and set the southeast corner.
 I repositioned the compass on top of that stake and repeated the process with tape measure and compass to find the last 2 corners.
 In my case corner 3 was due west (SW corner of the house) and corner 4 was due north which was the northwest corner.
 I then took my tape measure and measured both diagonals.
 The idea is to make those two measurements exact.
 By doing so, I know I have a perfectly square outline.